Messhias/golang-packs-api/README.md

 - `internal/packages/`: Core algorithm implementation
 - `public/index.html`: Modern, responsive web interface

-## Algorithm

-The application uses an exhaustive search algorithm to find the optimal pack combination:

-1. **Single Pack Check**: First tries to find a single pack that can fulfill the order
-2. **Two Pack Combinations**: Searches combinations of two different pack sizes
-3. **Three Pack Combinations**: Extends to three pack combinations if needed
-4. **Four and Five Pack Combinations**: For complex cases, searches up to five pack combinations

-The algorithm prioritizes minimizing total items (Rule 2) and then minimizes the number of packs (Rule 3).

-## Contributing

 1. Fork the repository
 2. Create a feature branch